-If you wish to apply for accommodation either as a tenant or for a short stay, please contact the HR Business Partner in the People team for long-term stays and the House Services Manager in the Facilities team for short-term stays.
+If you wish to apply for accommodation either as a tenant or for a short stay, please contact the HR Business

+Partner in the People team for long-term stays and the Housekeeping Lead in the Facilities team for short-term stays.
 On receipt of your application they will discuss your requirements, advise you of the options available and provide a written contract (known as 'License to Occupy' agreement) signed by both parties before you move into the accommodation.

 Deductions for the rent for stays longer than one month will be made from monthly salary payments and include pro-rated deductions for part-month occupancy unless alternative payment arrangements are agreed with the Facilities team.
 For ad hoc stays, payment must be made in advance via the Facilities team before keys are issued.

 Rents will be reviewed on an annual basis taking into account market rates.
-Rent will also be increased to an appropriate level for anyone requesting to stay for longer than 12 months.

 Rent costs include:

-- all utilities (ie water, gas, electricity) - clean and reasonably decorated accommodation, on a part-furnished basis (including a single bed, cupboard storage, wardrobe, desk, chair, and wash basin), communal areas (including a lounge area with sofas and TV, kitchen cupboards, fridge and freezer space) - bed linen, towels, crockery and cooking utensils are provided - on-site laundry facilities available (free of charge) - communal areas, such as the kitchen, lounge and bathrooms, are cleaned daily (Monday Friday) - television, communal telephone and Wi-Fi access.
+- all utilities (i.e. water, gas, electricity) - clean and reasonably decorated accommodation, on a part-furnished basis (including a single bed, cupboard storage, wardrobe, desk, chair, and wash basin), communal areas (including a lounge area with sofas and TV, kitchen cupboards, fridge and freezer space) - bed linen, towels, crockery and cooking utensils are provided - on-site laundry facilities available (free of charge) - communal areas, such as the kitchen, lounge and bathrooms, are cleaned daily (Monday Friday) - television, communal telephone and Wi-Fi access.